ImShyMike/waka-relay/README.md

 ![waka-relay graph](https://raw.githubusercontent.com/ImShyMike/waka-relay/refs/heads/main/assets/graph.png)

-A "WakaTime instance" does not need to be the real WakaTime server but it can also be anything that implements the same protocol. ([compatible instance backends](#known-compatible-backends))
+A "WakaTime instance" does not need to be the real WakaTime server, it can also be anything that implements the same protocol. ([compatible backends](#known-compatible-backends))

 ## Example config